Aspiretohalo/css-js_relearn/README.md

-# css_relearn
+# css js_relearn
-This is the code after relearning css.
+This is the code after relearning css and js.